thanhdo1991/d8-theming-guide/drupal-base-themes-stable-and-classy.md

 ## Stable

 Stable is Drupal's default "clean" base theme.

 It provides minimal markup and a small handful of CSS classes.

+When not use key base theme on _info.yml_ file, Stable will be used